Davidhorn

 June 20, 2024

-• How to plan a Child or Vulnerable Witness Interview Suite
+• How to plan a Child or Vulnerable Witness Interview Room

-How to plan a Child or Vulnerable Witness Interview Suite
+How to plan a Child or Vulnerable Witness Interview Room

-eBook: Planning a Child or Vulnerable Witness Interview Suite
+eBook: Planning a Child or Vulnerable Witness Interview Room

 Fill out the form to get access to the eBook.

-This guide aims to explore the best practices for creating the setting for conducting and recording investigative interviews with children and vulnerable witnesses considering the delicate nature of their experiences.
+This guide aims to explore the best practices for setting up Child or Vulnerable Witness Interview Room for conducting and recording investigative interviews with children and vulnerable witnesses considering the delicate nature of their experiences.

 From choosing the ideal room and its layout, to selecting the appropriate audio and video equipment, every detail matters.
 By taking these aspects into consideration, we can ensure a successful outcome for all parties involved while maintaining the utmost sensitivity and professionalism while achieving best evidence.